2i2c-org/2i2c-org.github.io/content/blog/2025/binder-report/index.md

 **In Q2 of 2025**, `2i2c.mybinder.org` launched **249,750 reproducible sessions**.
 In this time, we worked with [GESIS](../../../collaborators/gesis/) to deploy their BinderHub instance on the same Hetzner node setup, which let us distribute more of Binder's load onto them.

+**In Q3 of 2025**, `2i2c.mybinder.org` launched **118,083 reproducible sessions**.
+We experienced a typical summer dip in sessions, had to [fix the analytics dashboard](../mybinder-analytics-fix/) as well as [fix a TCP scanning abuse case](../mybinder-antiabuse-scanning/) that briefly brought down the 2i2c node.

 ## Where we've made improvements

 As part of this effort, we've made several improvements to the Binder and JupyterHub ecosystem.
 Here are a few links where you can read more: